Ads

 Figure 1.
 Schematic of the PS series carburetor

 Air flowing through the main venturi creates suction at the throat of the venturi, which is transmitted to the B chamber in the main regulating part of the carburetor and to the vent side of the fuel discharge nozzle diaphragm.
 The incoming air pressure is transmitted to a chamber A of the regulating part of the carburetor and to the main discharge bleed in the main fuel discharge jet.
-The discharge nozzle consists of a spring-loaded diaphragm connected to the discharge nozzle valve, which controls the flow of fuel injected into the main discharge jet.
+The discharge nozzle consists of a spring-loaded diaphragm connected to a discharge nozzle valve that controls the flow of fuel injected into the main discharge jet.
 Here, it is mixed with air to accomplish distribution and atomization into the airstream entering the engine.

 In the PS series carburetor, as in the pressure-injection carburetor, the regulator spring has a fixed tension, which tends to hold the poppet valve open during idling speeds or until the D chamber pressure equals approximately 4 psi.
 The discharge nozzle spring has a variable adjustment which, when tailored to maintain 4 psi, results in a balanced pressure condition of 4 psi in chamber C of the discharge nozzle assembly and 4 psi in chamber D. This produces a zero drop across the main jets at zero fuel flow.

 At a given airflow, if the suction created by the venturi is equivalent to 1⁄4 pound, the pressure decrease is transmitted to chamber B and to the vent side of the discharge nozzle.
 Since the area of the air diaphragm between chambers A and B is twice as great as that between chambers B and D, the 1⁄4 pound decrease in pressure in chamber B moves the diaphragm assembly to the right to open the poppet valve.
-Meanwhile, the decreased pressure on the vent side of the discharge nozzle assembly causes a lowering of the total pressure from 4 pounds to 33⁄4 pounds.
-The greater pressure of the metered fuel (41⁄4 pounds) results in a differential across the metering head of 1⁄4 pound (for the 1⁄4 pound pressure differential created by the venturi).
+Meanwhile, the decreased pressure on the vent side of the discharge nozzle assembly causes a lowering of the total pressure from 4 pounds to 3 3⁄4 pounds.
+The greater pressure of the metered fuel (4 1⁄4 pounds) results in a differential across the metering head of 1⁄4 pound (for the 1⁄4 pound pressure differential created by the venturi).

 The same ratio of pressure drop across the jet to venturi suction applies throughout the range.
-Any increase or decrease in fuel inlet pressure tends to upset the balance in the various chambers in the manner already described.
+Any increase or decrease in fuel inlet pressure tends to upset the balance among the various chambers in the manner already described.
 When this occurs, the main fuel regulator diaphragm assembly repositions to restore the balance.

 The mixture control, whether operated manually or automatically, compensates for enrichment at altitude by bleeding impact air pressure into chamber B, thereby increasing the pressure (decreasing the suction) in chamber B. Increasing the pressure in chamber B tends to move the diaphragm and poppet valve more toward the closed position, restricting fuel flow to correspond proportionately to the decrease in air density at altitude.